urpflanze-org/core/README.md

 ---

-## Forme primitive
+## Primitive shapes

-In questo pacchetto sono già presenti delle forme di base:
+In this package there are already some basic shapes:

 #### ShapeBuffer